The European High Performance Computing Joint Undertaking (EuroHPC JU) is a legal and funding entity, created in 2018 and located in Luxembourg.

 Developing a world-class supercomputing infrastructure: procuring and deploying by 2021 in the EU three pre-exascale supercomputers (capable of at least 1017 calculations per second) and five petascale supercomputers (capable of at least 1015 calculations per second).
 These new machines will be located across the European Union and will be available to Europe's private and public users, scientific and industrial users everywhere in Europe.

-The three pre-exascale supercomputers will be located at the following supercomputing centres:
+Once all the procurement processes are completed, the three pre-exascale supercomputers will be located at the following supercomputing centres:

 While the five petascale supercomputers will be located in the following supercomputing centres: